-Let us agree that we are all children of God.
+Let us agree, for argument’s sake, that we are all children of God.
 Imagine that a child is playing on the water’s edge.
 It is all very well for those watching to have a general feeling of beneficence towards all children.
 But it is much better and safer if one or two people are tasked with taking a particular interest in the welfare of each individual child.
 God has provided just such guardians.
 They are called parents.
 No other adults can be expected to take such a keen interest in a particular child.
 Partisan interest in the continuation and thriving of something in particular is completely consistent with the general good.
 If I take care of my children and you take care of your children, all children will be better off.
 To love my child is not to say that your child is unlovable or any the less valuable.

 The same goes for countries.
 Those born into a country; those who love her landscape and her culture can be expected to have a particular interest in preserving that culture.
 We are both the guardians and the children of our country and culture.
 The emotional attachment to that particular way of life provides a special incentive to take care of it absent from more universalist sentiments.
 Universalism, by its very logic, obliterates differences.
 And if individual small cultures are obliterated, who will notice and mourn their loss if not for those born there?